 The Joy Luck Club by Amy Tan

 The Joy Luck Club refers to a storytelling and mah jong group set up by four Chinese women who are recent immigrants to San Francisco in 1949.
-Meeting to play, talk, and eat dim sum, we are drawn in to the alternating stories of mothers struggling to settle into America and daughters battling the confusion of dual identity.
+As the women meet to play, talk and eat dim sum, we’re drawn in to the alternating stories of mothers struggling to settle into America and daughters battling the confusion of dual identity.

 Tales of the City by Armistead Maupin

 The first in Armistead Maupin’s wildly popular 1970s series, Tales of the City introduces the chaotic cast of characters who reside at the mythic apartment building at 28 Barbary Lane, under the protective gaze of earth-mother landlady Mrs. Madrigal.

 Herbert Asbury – who also wrote The Gangs of New York – brings to life the San Francisco underworld in this fiery account of the birth of the city, starting with the gold rush to California in 1848.

 The Wild Parrots of Telegraph Hill by Mark Bittner